drogue-iot/blog.drogue.io/content/2022-03-21-drogue-cloud-zero-nine/index.md

 the migration to tokio 1.0 also was a breaking change.

 A few weeks back, actix-web 4 was finally released.
 And with that, most on-top features, like the Cloud Events SDK, too.
-Finally, we could drop a lot of carefully curated "beta" dependencies and git patches from out `Cargo.toml` files.
+Finally, we could drop a lot of carefully curated "beta" dependencies and git patches from our `Cargo.toml` files.

 Sure, we also updated Strimzi, Keycloak, and a bunch of other dependencies.
 But none of these felt as good as ripping off all the duct tape.